NIRVANA: Structured Pruning Reimagined for Large Language Model Compression: Measuring the Influence of Removing One Attention Head vs. One MLP Neuron

-We now instantiate our analytic ratio for a specific model..
-Considering modern model's architecture employs Grouped Query Attention (GQA) with \texttt{kv\_groups} = $h_{kv}$, the expected output ratio between an attention head and an MLP neuron can be written as:
+We now instantiate our analytic ratio to determine the optimal sparsity allocation between the Attention and MLP layers.
+Considering that modern LLM architectures typically employ Grouped Query Attention (GQA) with $h_{kv}$ key/value groups, the expected influence ratio between an entire attention head and a single MLP neuron is:

-Additionally, accounting for the parameter difference between an attention head and an MLP neuron, the adjusted pruning ratio \(\gamma\) becomes:
+To compute the final structural pruning ratio $\gamma$, we must account for the parameter count difference between removing an attention head ($\#_{\text{attn}}$) and an MLP neuron ($\#_{\text{mlp}}$).
+The adjusted, parameter-normalized pruning ratio $\gamma$ becomes:

-Plugging in the model-specific values for Llama3.1-8B, we obtain \(\gamma \approx 3.36\), which is used as the default setting in our method.
+Plugging in the specific structural hyperparameters and empirical variances for Llama-3.1-8B, we analytically obtain $\gamma \approx 3.36$.
+As demonstrated in \cref{fig:gamma}, this theoretically derived ratio strongly aligns with empirical grid-search results, justifying its use as the default allocation hyperparameter in our method.